 Read exclusive Program Notes by María Elena de las Carreras, PhD.

 There was a pre-screening discussion with the Oscar-nominated producer of the film, David Weisman.
 Weisman is also known for the films Naked Tango, Shogun Assassin, and Ciao!
 Manhattan.
-The discussion was moderated by Catherine Benamou, Associate Professor, Film & Media Studies, UC Irvine.

 You can view photos from the event on our Flickr Page.